FreeBSD (Encrypted)

 This command will back up the default configuration files, download the modified config files from the attachment of this article, and restart the local_unbound service.

-sudo mv /var/unbound/forward.conf /var/unbound/forward-ORIG.conf && sudo mv /var/unbound/unbound.conf /var/unbound/unbound-ORIG.conf && sudo fetch -o /var/unbound/unbound.conf https://docs.quad9.net/assets/conf/freebsd/unbound.conf && sudo fetch -o /var/unbound/forward.conf https://docs.quad9.net/assets/conf/freebsd/forward.conf && sudo service local_unbound restart
+mv /var/unbound/forward.conf /var/unbound/forward-ORIG.conf && mv /var/unbound/unbound.conf /var/unbound/unbound-ORIG.conf && fetch -o /var/unbound/unbound.conf https://docs.quad9.net/assets/conf/freebsd/unbound.conf && fetch -o /var/unbound/forward.conf https://docs.quad9.net/assets/conf/freebsd/forward.conf && service local_unbound restart

 file and un-comment/comment out the appropriate lines.